Helen Blau

-Helen Blau is a cell biologist and stem cell researcher famous for her work on muscle diseases, regeneration and aging.
+Helen Blau is a cell biologist and stem cell researcher known for her work on muscle diseases, regeneration and aging.
 She is the Donald E. and Delia B. Baxter Foundation Professor and the Director of the Baxter Laboratory for Stem Cell Biology at Stanford University.
 Blau is known for overturning the prevailing view that once a cell assumes a certain specialty in the body — or differentiated state —such as a skin or liver cell, it cannot be changed.
 Her research established that the fate of mammalian cells can be altered.
 Her finding that specialized cells can be triggered to turn on genetic programs characteristic of other differentiated states provided early evidence that mammalian cellular reprogramming was possible and opened the door to the use of reprogramming in stem cell biology.
 Her work set the stage for the development of induced pluripotent stem cells and associated stem cell therapies.

-Blau is also known internationally for her work on adult stem cells and how they maintain, repair and rejuvenate tissues, in particular muscle.
+Blau is also known for her work on adult stem cells and how they maintain, repair and rejuvenate tissues, in particular muscle.
 She revealed the role of the microenvironment of the niche, most notably tissue stiffness, in regulating stem cell function and showed how stem cell function declines in aging and hereditary muscle wasting diseases.

-She discovered ways to rejuvenate aged stem cell function.
+She discovered ways to rejuvenate aged stem cell and muscle tissue function.
 Blau discovered a new class of aging-associated enzyme she termed a "gerozyme" and showed that pharmacological targeting of the gerozyme in aged muscle tissue can rejuvenate tissue structure and metabolism and increase strength.
+Recently she extended this work to cartilage and showed that inhibition of the gerozyme regenerates cartilage in joints with OA due either to an ACL injury or aging.
+These findings suggest that 15-PGDH inhibition could be a therapeutic strategy for sarcopenia and for OA.

 Education and early life

-Blau was born in London and is a dual citizen of the United States and Great Britain.
-She earned a B.A. from the University of York in England and an M.A. and Ph.D. in biology from Harvard University with Fotis C. Kafatos.
+Blau earned a B.A. from the University of York in England and an M.A. and Ph.D. in biology from Harvard University and was postdoctoral fellow at University of California, San Francisco.